BrightspaceUILabs/facet-filter-sort/README.md

 ### d2l-labs-applied-filters

-A multi-select-list allowing the user to see (and remove) the currently applied filters.
+A tag-list allowing the user to see (and remove) the currently applied filters.
 Works with the `d2l-labs-filter-dropdown` above.

 NOTE: This component uses the `slotchange` event and so will not work if you require IE support